BrandonCohen1/Scholar/README.md

 4. **Scholar** should now appear in the extensions list and be ready to use.

 With these steps, you should have Scholar set up and running.
 Dive into your research and writing tasks with enhanced confidence and support!

+# Obtaining API Keys

+## Nature Springer Key

+1. Visit the Nature Springer API portal at Springer Nature Developer Portal.
+2. Register or log in to create an account.
+3. Navigate to the API section and apply for an API key for the services you intend to use.
+4. Once approved, your API key will be available on your dashboard.

+## Google Scholar Key

+_Google Scholar does not officially provide an API or an API key.
+However, you can access limited data from Google Scholar using third-party scraping APIs that require keys:_

+1. Visit a third-party API provider like SerpAPI.
+2. Sign up and navigate to obtain an API key.
+3. Use this API key to configure your extension for accessing Google Scholar data indirectly.
+4. Ensure you comply with the terms of service for any third-party service you use.

+### Dive into your research and writing tasks with enhanced confidence and support, facilitated by the Scholar extension!